Will I need property management if I will be renting my house out to vacationers?

 What signs do I look for to know to stay or leave my property manager?

-Sometimes an owner won't know they have a good PM until they get a bad one, put yourself in their shoes before letting them go by remembering your home is unique compared to the others they manage and unlike hotels there are no desk clerks to answer questions, the houses they manage are spread out, each house is different and each home owner is different.
+Sometimes an owner won't know they have a good PM until they get a bad one, put yourself in their shoes before letting them go.
+Your home is not a hotel where every room is the same and in 1 building, your home is unique compared to the others they manage and they don't have desk clerks to answer questions or an elevator ride up to solve a guests problem.
+The houses they manage are spread out, each house is different and each home owner is different.
 Lastly not all guests are bubbly when they arrive, the plane landed late, the kids are hungry, the rental car wasn't what they asked for and when they finally show up to your neighborhood they can't find their reservation the guard at the gates are asking for...guess who gets called?

 When looking at a property manager’s contract what should I look for?